tock/book/src/course/thread-tutorials/encrypted-sensor-data/overview.md

 # Wireless Networking and Signed Sensor Data

-[TODO: Turn into flushed out text]

 Wireless networking exposes IoT devices to an increased attack surface.
 To secure devices and the data that is sent over wireless networks, wireless protocols use a range of security and encryption measures.
-Although data can be secured using these wireless networking protocols, certain applications require confirming the authenticity of the data and that it has not been tampered with.
+Although data can be secured using these wireless networking protocols, this security often only protects our data from devices outside our network.
+In the context of an IoT network that may contain malicious devices, we may desire to add an additional layer of security to send sensitive data over our shared network that contains potentially malicious devices.
 How can we do this?

-One technique is to sign data using encryption.
-Perhaps our company, Super Secure Systems Corp makes a sensor that we desire to take measurements, sign/encrypt the data, and then send this to other devices in our network.
+One technique is to use an additional layer of encryption.
+Perhaps our company, Super Secure Systems Corp makes a sensor that we desire to take measurements, encrypt the data, and then send this to other devices in our network.
 Our Super Secure Device is an IoT device that gains network connectivity using a Thread network that also hosts devices from other IoT companies---importantly our competitor, Lazy Security LLC.
 Although Thread networking, a popular IoT protocol, possesses security measures to encrypt network traffic, all devices within the network are able to decrypt Thread packets.
-For these reasons, we need to encrypt our Super Secure Device sensor data to be sure it originates from other Super Secure Systems devices (and not our malicious competitor Lazy Security LLC).
+For these reasons, we need to encrypt our Super Secure Device sensor data to be sure that the spies from our competitor, Lazy Security LLC, who ity LLC) and also to ensure that Lazy Security LLC's spies are not able to snoop on the data we are sending.

 To encrypt/decrypt our data, notice that we require all our devices to possess the Super Secure Systems encryption key.
-How can we securely ship our devices with the needed key to confirm that the received data is signed?
+How can we securely ship our devices with the needed key?

 A hardware root of trust provides the ability to securely store and ship a device with keys (more on this in a bit!).
 Tock's design allows for easily